 Get creative!
 Schedule an exciting hands-on workshop to enrich your group’s guided tour of the Rubin Museum of Art.
 During workshops students will further explore the symbolism, structure, and content of Himalayan art.
 Workshops can be scheduled before or after a guided tour and will expand on the ideas and themes discussed in the galleries.

-- $150 per class: 32 students per class maximum (Fees for museum admission and guided tours are additional.)
+- $200 per group ($175 for NYCDOE); 32 students per group maximum.
+(Fees for museum admission and guided tours are additional costs.)

 - 60 minutes long